Marko Mihojević: PAOK

 In January 2018, Mihojević was transferred to Greek outfit PAOK for an undisclosed fee.
 On 5 May, he made his competitive debut for the side against Platanias.
 He won his first title with the club on 12 May, by beating AEK Athens in the Greek Cup final.

 In August, Mihojević was sent on a season-long loan to OFI.

 In July 2019, he was loaned to German team Erzgebirge Aue until the end of season.

 Göztepe

 In September 2020, Mihojević signed a three-year deal with Turkish side Göztepe.
 He debuted officially for the squad against Fenerbahçe on 18 October.
 On 16 January 2021, he scored his first goal for the team in a triumph over Konyaspor.

 Despite Göztepe's relegation to the 1.
 Lig in April 2022, he decided to stay at the club.

 Later stage of career

 In February 2024, Mihojević moved to Serbian outfit Radnički 1923.

+He announced his retirement from football on 27 December 2025.